DFE-Digital/teaching-vacancies-design-history/app/posts/2022-10-20-job-listing-page-iteration.md

 For example:

-- we changed ‘Get job alert for similar jobs’ and ‘Save this job for later’ into standard buttons.
+- we changed ‘Get job alert for similar jobs’ and ‘Save this job for later’ into standard buttons
 - we removed the grey bottom borders used on h2 headings
 - we removed the timeline styles for the publish, closing and job start date